Strada statale 18 Tirrena Inferiore

-The strada statale 18 "Tirrena Inferiore" (SS 18) is an Italian state road, connecting Campania and Calabria.
+The strada statale 18 "Tirrena Inferiore" (SS 18) an Italian state highway 406.15 km long in Italy located in the regions of Campania, Basilicata and Calabria.
 It is among the longest and most important state highways in southern Italy, considering that it follows the Tyrrhenian coast, from Salerno to Reggio di Calabria.

 History

 The road was created in 1928 with the following route: "Naples - Torre Annunziata - Salerno - Battipaglia - Rutino - Vallo - Torre Orsaia - Sapri - Paola - Sant'Eufemia Lamezia - Nicastro - Monteleone - Reggio Calabria."
 The road was called "Tirrena Inferiore", from the name of the Tyrrhenian Sea.
 In 1953 the route was modified.